eurodrigomuniz/brazil-invoice-mock/README.md

 # Invoice Authorization Behavior

-By default all invoices sent will be authorized, if you intend to reject an invoice, use the following field to send the cStat desired and add the cStat code in the xMotivo.json fiel along with the Rejection description inside ./Assets/Response
+By default, all invoices sent will be authorized.
+If you intend to reject an invoice, use the following field to send the cStat desired and add the cStat code in the xMotivo.json file along with the Rejection description inside ./Assets/Response

 - NF-e: `/NFe/infNFe/infAdic/obsCont/xTexto`